 Table of Contents

-Large hop clover (trifolium aureum) is barely mentioned in my herbal library.
+Large hop clover (Trifolium aureum) is barely mentioned in my herbal library.
 Red and white clover are the popular clovers.
 Perhaps one reason is that the yellow hop clovers have more lookalikes.
-Black medick (medicago lupulina) gives me the most pause, and yellow wood sorrels (like oxalis stricta) could add to the confusion when not in flower.
+Black medick (Medicago lupulina) gives me the most pause, and yellow wood sorrels (like Oxalis stricta) could add to the confusion when not in flower.
 Pineapple weed has similar flowers, and of course hops does too, hence the name.
 A greater reason for its lack of popularity is probably the hop clovers low productivity and low yield.

-There’s also hop trefoil (t. campestre) and lesser hop trefoil (t. dubium), which are just similar yellow clovers with similar properties.
+There’s also hop trefoil (T. campestre) and lesser hop trefoil (T. dubium), which are just similar yellow clovers with similar properties.

 Hop clover is common along roadsides, trails, dry open fields, and sometimes along streambanks.
 You don’t see it as much as red, white and their hybrid alsike, or in the same volume.